Ways To Deal With Hunger Pangs During Pregnancy

 Do not overeat or binge when you are feeling hungry, as that could lead to unwanted weight gain.
 You may avoid that by eating right and managing your hunger pangs.
 Listed below are some general measures that are believed to work, and most people rely on them.

 • Include homemade soups and salads as they tend to be more nutritious and with fewer sugars and saturated fats.
 You may have homemade soups of vegetables and salads of fruits.
-Choose apple cider vinegar or virgin olive oil for healthy salad dressing.
+Choose apple cider vinegar or virgin olive oil during pregnancy for preparing healthy salad dressing.

 • Stay hydrated by drinking water.
 It not only beats your hunger but also keeps you satiated all through the day.
 Stick to water and avoid drinks that contain excess sugars and calories.

 • Incorporate meal planning into your routine to create a healthy diet plan that includes whole-grain bread or brown rice for your daytime meals.
-The fiber-rich food products could prevent indigestion and help manage constipation.
-Fiber-rich foods are also filling and might reduce hunger pangs.
+Consuming fiber-rich foods during pregnancy could prevent indigestion and help manage constipation.
+High-fiber foods are also filling and might reduce hunger pangs.
 When snacking at midnight, opt for foods that are easy to digest to satisfy your cravings.
 Try herbal tea, toast with peanut butter, or a bowl of cereal with milk.

 Mahima Satvik, a mom blogger, has some valuable advice on managing hunger pangs during pregnancy.
 She shares, “Hunger pangs struck me at the oddest hours.
 So, I always had a stash of healthy snacks — nuts, fruits, yogurt, and granola bars.
 Having them handy prevented me from reaching out for junk food (i).”